 Strengths

-- College and Departments can create their own questions to give insight into whatever different aspects of the learning environment are uniquely important to them.
+- College and departments can create their own questions to give insight into whatever different aspects of the learning environment are uniquely important to them.

 - The frequency and granularity of the questionnaires allow instructors to monitor their progress towards their specific teaching and learning goals, to identify aspects of the course that could benefit from extra attention.